Also called 🇬🇧 English yew and yew.

 Learn more about 🇪🇺 European yew Taxus baccata

-🔍︎ 🔍︎ images Discover Life Encyclopedia of Life Gymnosperm database Missouri Botanical Garden NRCS PLANTS db Wikipedia
+🔍︎ 🔍︎ images Discover Life Encyclopedia of Life Gymnosperm database Missouri Botanical Garden USDA PLANTS db Wikipedia